fabagaipo/cmsc133/README.md

 You	will	need	to	add	new	code	to	“main”	to	print	out	the	results	on	the	console.

 # Note:
--Skeleton file of string functions is named string_functions.s -Compiled subroutines with main and data is named final_string_functions.s
+- Skeleton file of string functions is named string_functions.s
+- Compiled subroutines with main and data is named final_string_functions.s